Why Your Scale Is Lying to You (Sort Of)

-The scale cannot tell you whether your weight is muscle, fat, bone, or water.
-Two women can weigh the same but have completely different body compositions.
-Body fat percentage gives you a much clearer picture of your actual health and fitness level.
+Your scale can’t tell you whether your weight is muscle, fat, bone, or water.
+Two women can weigh the exact same amount and look completely different because of body composition.
+Body fat percentage gives you a much clearer — and more honest — picture of where you actually stand.

-For women specifically, body fat percentage is also tied to hormonal health, fertility, bone density, and metabolic function.
-Too little fat is just as dangerous as too much.
+For women specifically, body fat percentage ties into hormonal health, fertility, bone density, and metabolic function.
+And here’s something people don’t hear often enough: too little fat is just as dangerous as too much.

-The American Council on Exercise (ACE) and other fitness organizations provide general body fat classifications.
-Here are the ranges most commonly referenced for women:
+The American Council on Exercise (ACE) and other fitness organizations put out general body fat classifications.
+Here’s how they break down for women:

 - Essential fat: 10-13%